 The purpose of this program is to facilitate the formation of students' pastoral identity, develop pastoral competence, and facilitate the ability to use pastoral/theological reflection.
-Besides the learning outcomes listed in the ACPE Objectives (above) students will learn how to:
+Besides the learning outcomes listed in the ACPE Objectives (above) students will learn how to

-- 1. Offer ministry as a non-anxious presence. - 2.
-Become more self-aware of personal strengths and weaknesses for ministry. - 3.
-Become comfortable with personal and pastoral authority. - 4.
-Establish clear professional boundaries of pastoral authority. - 5.
-Learn how a pastoral team functions. - 6.
-Learn to collaboratively work within a group of ministry professionals and lay caregivers (e.g., social services, mental health, referrals, poverty) - 7.
-Learn to be comfortable within a busy, chaotic work/ministry environment. - 8.
-Learn to live with the ambiguities of life and be comfortable with not having the "right" answers. - 9.
-Develop superior listening skills with appropriate empathic responses.
+- 1. Offer ministry as a non-anxious presence - 2.
+Become more self-aware of personal strengths and weaknesses for ministry - 3.
+Become comfortable with personal and pastoral authority

-- 10. Enhance critical and clinical thinking skills as well as increase theological reflection in person-centered ministry. - 11.
-Learn how to function in a multicultural, international setting. - 12.
-Utilize feedback from peer group and educator for personal and professional growth. - 13.
-Engage others in dialogue about one's own ministry with minimal defensiveness. - 14.
-Clarify one's own call to ministry. - 15.
-Learn how to tolerate and hold another's pain as a sacred act. - 16.
-Increase one's sense of appreciation for the mystery of life and the mystery of God's activity. - 17.
-Learn how to listen theologically and respond to metaphors in another's sacred story. - 18.
-Seek opportunities to learn from those in leadership positions within one's ministry setting.
+- 4. Establish clear professional boundaries of pastoral authority - 5.
+Learn how a pastoral team functions - 6.
+Learn to collaboratively work within a group of ministry professionals and lay caregivers, e.g., social services, mental health, referrals, poverty - 7.
+Learn to be comfortable within a busy, chaotic work/ministry environment - 8.
+Learn to live with the ambiguities of life and be comfortable with not having the "right" answers - 9.
+Develop superior listening skills with appropriate empathic responses - 10.
+Enhance critical and clinical thinking skills as well as increase theological reflection in person-centered ministry - 11.
+Learn how to function in a multicultural, international setting - 12.
+Utilize feedback from peer group and educator for personal and professional growth - 13.
+Engage others in dialogue about one's own ministry with minimal defensiveness - 14.
+Clarify one's own call to ministry - 15.
+Learn how to tolerate and hold another's pain as a sacred act - 16.
+Increase one's sense of appreciation for the mystery of life and the mystery of God's activity - 17.
+Seek opportunities to learn from those in leadership positions within one's ministry setting